adou600/IosContinuousIntegration/README.md

        - Specifying the `workspace` allows to build a project using cocoapoads.
        - If a `workspace` is specified, the `scheme` is mandatory.
 There are indeed 3 schemes in this demo app: IosContinuousIntegration, Alamofire and Pods.
        - `use_legacy_build_api` fixes an [issue of the Apple build tool](https://openradar.appspot.com/radar?id=4952000420642816) by using the old way of building and signing.
-     - `scan --device "iPhone 6s"`
+     - `scan(device: "iPhone 6s")`
         - `device` allows to force the simulator to use to run the tests.
         - `scan` can be configured with the help fo a [Scanfile](https://github.com/adou600/IosContinuousIntegration/blob/master/fastlane/Scanfile).
 In this example, it is used to set the scheme of the application: "IosContinuousIntegration".

-   - The lane called test uses the action "increment_build_number" which requires a Build number set in Xcode.
+   - The lane called `test` uses the action "increment_build_number" which requires a Build number set in Xcode.
 Set it by clicking on the target, Build Settings tab and search for CURRENT_PROJECT_VERSION
 ![Current project version in build settings](https://dl.dropboxusercontent.com/u/664542/github-doc-images/current-project-version.png)
 *Where to set the current project version.
 Make sure "All" is selected and not "Basic".*

    - Make sure the lane is working by running `fastlane ios test`.
-Thanks to gym, this will add an archive in the Xcode organizer and the Unit and UI tests will be executed.
+Thanks to gym, an archive will be added in the Xcode organizer.
+The Unit and UI tests will also be executed.
 ![Fastlane console result](https://dl.dropboxusercontent.com/u/664542/github-doc-images/fastlane-console-result.png)
-*Abstract of the result output for the command `fastlane ios test`.
+*Result output for the command `fastlane ios test`.
 1 Unit Test and 1 UI Test have been executed.*

 ## Install and configure Jenkins